These baked broccoli tots turn the simple vegetable into a tasty snack. Made with almond flour and sharp cheddar, they are cheesy and delicious!

 - 1 cup blanched finely ground almond flour (4 oz)

-- Preheat your oven to 400 degrees F. Line a rimmed baking sheet with parchment paper (not foil - they stick to foil) and lightly spray it with olive oil cooking spray.
+- Preheat your oven to 400 degrees F. Line a rimmed baking sheet with high-heat-resistant parchment paper or nonstick foil and lightly spray it with olive oil cooking spray.

 - Place the broccoli in a microwave-safe bowl.
 Cover with a microwave-safe plate and microwave for 5 minutes, stirring halfway through cooking, to thaw.
 Drain REALLY well.